waihongchung/dress/tutorials/part1.md

                 // Filter rows by Data_Value_Type and select only those labeled 'Crude prevalence'. array = array.filter(row => row.Data_Value_Type === 'Crude prevalence');

-                const measures = {};
                 const subjects = new Map();
                 // Loop through each row.
                 array.forEach(row => {
-                    // If the Category does not exist yet, create a new object. if (typeof measures[row.Category] === 'undefined') {
-                        measures[row.Category] = {}
-                    }
-                    // If the MeasureId does not exist yet, add to the object. measures[row.Category][row.MeasureId] = row.Measure;
-                    //
                     const id = row.UniqueID;
+                    // Only consider census tracts with over 50 people. if (+row.PopulationCount > 50) {
                         // Get the subject by its UniqueID.
-If it does not exist yet, create a new one. const subject = subjects.get(id) || {
+If it does not exist yet, create a new one.
+                        const subject = subjects.get(id) || {
                             id,
                             state: row.StateDesc,
                             city: row.CityName,
                             population: +row.PopulationCount
-                    };
+                        }
-                    // Create a new property using the MeasureId as name. subject[row.MeasureId] = +row.Data_Value;
+                        // Create a new property using the MeasureId as name, and the numerical value of Data_Value (or null if it is an empty string) as value. subject[row.MeasureId] = (row.Data_Value === '') ? null : +row.Data_Value;
                         subjects.set(id, subject);
+                    }
                 });
-                // Save the array of measures as a JSON file.
-                DRESS.save(measures, 'measures.json');
                 // Save the array of subjects as a JSON file.
                 DRESS.save(Array.from(subjects.values()), 'data.json');
             })
         );
     }
     ```
     Open `part1_1.htm` in the browser, click on the File Input button, select the `data.csv` file, and finally, copy `data.json` from the browser's default Download folder to the `/data` folder within the project folder.

-Copy `measures.json` to the project folder for future reference.
+5. We chose to use the `MeasureId` to identify each measure of chronic disease because they are short, but sometimes it can be difficult to figure out what the cryptic `MeasureId` means.
+We can build another list that groups these measures by `Category` and maps each `MeasureId` to the detailed description of the measure.
+Simply create another JavaScript file named `part1_2.js` and load it to another HTML file similar to `part1_1.htm`.
+Run the script and copy `measures.json` to the project folder for future reference.
+    ```javascript
+    // Open 'data.csv' stored on the local machine.
+    DRESS.local('data.csv', processCSV, false);

+    function processCSV(csv) {
+        DRESS.print(
+            // Convert dataset from the CSV format to a JavaScript array.
+            DRESS.async('DRESS.fromCSV', csv).then(array => {
+                const measures = {};
+                array.forEach(row => {
+                    // If the Category does not exist yet, create a new object. if (typeof measures[row.Category] === 'undefined') {
+                        measures[row.Category] = {}
+                    }
+                    // If the MeasureId does not exist yet, add to the object. measures[row.Category][row.MeasureId] = row.Measure;
+                })
+                // Save the measures as a JSON file.
+                DRESS.save(measures, 'measures.json');
+            })
+        );
+    }
+    ```

 ## Wrap Up
 Let's review what we have learned in Part I. We went over some basic terminologies related to machine learning.
 In particular, we introduced the names of several common machine learning algorithms, such as decision trees, k-nearest neighbors, and neural networks, and discussed how they fit into one another.
 We proceeded to set up our project by downloading the 500 Cities dataset and setting up the DRESS Kit.
 We went through the data preparation process to extract useful data points from our dataset.
 Along the way, we learned several basic functions from the DRESS Kit, including `DRESS.local` (to load a local file), `DRESS.save` (to save a file to your local machine), `DRESS.fromCSV` (to convert a CSV file to native JavaScript objects), `DRESS.print` (to print text onto the HTML), and `DRESS.async` (to execute a function asynchronously).